Production Programming with Torizon

 Bundling the Application

-To bundle your application containers to the image used for production programming, you will also be using the same yaml configuration file used to customize your Torizon OS image.
-When you run the build command to build your image, your application containers will automatically be bundled into the image.
+command to build your image, your application containers will automatically be bundled into the image.
 This is how you will be installing your applications in your custom image and having them run upon boot.

 Preparing the Devices for Torizon Cloud

-For using your device with our Torizon Cloud, you should provision an image using the same yaml configuration file used to customize your Torizon OS.
-Once that image is installed on a device, it will be provisioned automatically and will be ready for using our secure remote or offline update, devices monitoring, and new features to be released.
+file, the same one you normally use to build your custom Torizon OS image.
+The details are described in Provisioning at Scale.
+Once the resulting image is installed on a device, it will be provisioned automatically to Torizon Cloud and will be ready for using our secure remote or offline update, devices monitoring, and new features to be released.

 Serving the Custom Image on the LAN